Team-Two-Maker/pico-sdk-PT-BR-/README.md

 # Getting the latest SDK code

-***A ramificação [master](https://github.com/raspberrypi/pico-sdk/tree/master/) do `pico-sdk` no GitHub contém a _versão estável mais recente_ do SDK.
-Se precisar ou quiser testar recursos futuos, você pode experimentar a ramificação [develop](https://github.com/raspberrypi/pico-sdk/tree/develop/)***
+***A ramificação [master](https://github.com/raspberrypi/pico-sdk/tree/master/) do `pico-sdk` no GitHub contém a _versão mais estável recente_ do SDK.
+Se precisar ou quiser testar recursos futuros, você pode experimentar a ramificação [develop](https://github.com/raspberrypi/pico-sdk/tree/develop/)***

 The [master](https://github.com/raspberrypi/pico-sdk/tree/master/) branch of `pico-sdk` on GitHub contains the _latest stable release_ of the SDK.
 If you need or want to test upcoming features, you can try the